ppy/osu-wiki/news/2024/2024-11-06-osu-world-cup-2024-round-of-32-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/9405745">scylla</a></p>

 I don't have high hopes for our match against Australia.
 We might be able to snag one or two points but I don't see a win in sight, especially not considering how well they played against Austria.
 As for our loser bracket, I think there's a high likelihood we win against the winner of Singapore vs. Thailand.
 The match after that is most likely gonna be against either Chile or United Kingdom which will be really tough regardless who we face, but its not looking as grim as against Australia, that's for sure.

 Worst case I believe we place top16, which isn't that bad considering we seeded 15 this year.
 Best case we place top12 like last year, it's optimistic but I believe there's a small chance we make it that far, it heavily depends on how our opponents play and the maps in the mappool.
 Whether we make top16 or top12, I'm still gonna be satisfied with our performance this year.
 In my 5 years of playing OWC it has always been a joy playing for Sweden and playing with my fellow swedes, they make it all worth it in the end.

 </div>

 ---

-outro
+The osu!
+World Cup is back this weekend with its Round of 16, the first elimination round of the year!
+Check out the OWC wiki page for the match details along with full tournament details, and join us at [osulive](https://www.twitch.tv/osulive) or [osulive_2](https://www.twitch.tv/osulive_2) to ༼ つ ◕\_◕ ༽つ give your energy ༼ つ ◕\_◕ ༽つ and cheer on your favourite teams!

+We hope to see you cheering your teams on this weekend in Twitch chat, and joining us next week for another round of recaps!

 —0x84f, ChillierPear, Dada